 With paid Facebook marketing, you set up various advertising campaigns to drive people to your site and eventually convert them into customers.

-Benefits of Facebook Marketing for Businesses
+Benefits of Facebook Marketing For Businesses

 Variety of ads: Facebook supports a wide range of advertising formats.
 You can create videos, images, carousels, and other types of ads to engage users in the most effective manner.